ramizmammadli/SPATIO---TEMPORAL-SYNTHETIC-DATASET-GENERATION-AND-QUERYING/README.md

 Each step has its seperate log file to found an isolated and integrated environment.

 #### collateral_allocation
-<b> collateral_allocation </b> has only a file which is the logs of the activity applied on the step.
+This folder has only a file which is the logs of the activity applied on the step.

 ## src